-SOURCE: Department of Human Resource Management (DHRM), VDH Population data as of January 2022, and Mercer Healthcare industry data from DHRM.
+SOURCE: Department of Human Resource Management (DHRM), VDH Population data as of January 2022; Mercer Healthcare industry data from DHRM; and U.S. Bureau of Labor Statistics, Occupational Employment and Wages, May 2021, Environmental Scientists and Specialists, including Health.

-NOTE: Average annual rates are from the Mercer Healthcare survey.
+NOTE: Average annual rates for office services staff and public health nurses are from the Mercer Healthcare survey.
 Ranges show differences in average salary based on position level/experience.
 Mercer data did not have comparable industry salaries for EHS staff.
+Salary ranges for EHS staff are based on U.S. Bureau of Labor Statistics annual mean wages for environmental scientists and specialists working in state and local government.